PHN News

 Investing in Our Future: Why Children’s Mental Health Matters

-This month we want to focus on Children’s Mental Health, we want to dedicate this blog to raise awareness about the importance of mental well-being in our youngest population.
+It’s never a bad time to discuss the importance of children’s mental health.
 At Primary Health Network, we believe that mental health is just as crucial as physical health, and we’re committed to providing comprehensive, accessible care for children and adolescents in our community.

-Think about it: childhood is a period of immense growth and development.
-Just like we prioritize healthy eating and regular check-ups for their physical health, nurturing a child’s mental and emotional well-being is essential for their overall development and future success.
+Childhood is a period of immense growth and development.
+Just like we prioritize healthy eating and regular check-ups for physical health, nurturing a child’s mental and emotional well-being is essential for their development and future success.
 A child’s mental health impacts everything – their learning, behavior, social interactions, and even their physical health.

-Unfortunately, many children struggle with mental health challenges, most psychiatric disorders start by the age of 18.
-These can include anxiety, depression, ADHD, trauma, and more.
+Unfortunately, many children struggle with mental health challenges, with most psychiatric disorders starting by the age of 18.
+These can include anxiety, depression, trauma, and more.
 Often, these struggles go unnoticed or untreated, leading to long-term consequences that can affect a child’s entire life.
 That’s why early intervention and access to quality care are so vital.

-At Primary Health Network, we understand these challenges and are dedicated to providing a safe, supportive, and culturally sensitive environment for children and families seeking mental health support.
-Our outpatient behavioral health department offers a range of services designed to meet the unique needs of each child, including:
+At Primary Health Network, we strive to understand these challenges and provide a safe and supportive environment for children and families seeking mental health support.
+Our behavioral health department offers a range of services designed to meet the unique needs of each child, including:

-· Medication Management: For some children, medication may be a helpful part of their treatment plan.
-Our psychiatrists and nurse practitioners are experienced in prescribing and managing medications for children and adolescents.
+Medication Management: For some children, medication may be a helpful part of their treatment plan.
+Our psychiatrists and nurse practitioners prescribe and manage medications for children and adolescents based on their years of experience.

-“As a child psychiatrist” Dr. Krause states,” we are tasked with identifying disorders and applying evidence to practice.
-Often times medication is recommended, but behavioral interventions and parent involvement are crucial.
-Unfortunately, kids who cannot receive any treatment will fall behind as they are left with no choice but to live and interact with their disorders.
-Results take time and require the efforts of many—the child, their parents/guardians, and all of the systems of care coming together to meet children’s needs.
-These include not only mental health, but also primary care, education, and many more.
-Children and adolescents respond very well to multidisciplinary treatment strategies that empower them to capitalize on their strengths, while offering families hope for a positive outcome.”
+“As pediatric psychiatrists, we identify disorders and apply evidence to practice.
+Results can take time and require the efforts of many, including not only the child & their parents but also the systems of care coming together to meet children’s needs.
+These systems include mental health, primary care, education, and many more.
+Children and adolescents respond well to multidisciplinary treatment strategies that empower them to capitalize on their strengths while offering families hope for a positive outcome.” – Matthew Krause, DO

 Raising awareness about children’s mental health is a community effort.
 Here are some ways you can help:

-· Promote Mental Wellness: Encourage healthy habits like regular exercise, balanced nutrition, and adequate sleep, setting limits for screen time, which can all contribute to good mental health.
+• Promote Mental Wellness: Healthy habits like regular exercise, balanced nutrition, adequate sleep, and setting limits for screen time can all contribute to good mental health.

-At Primary Health Network, we’re here to partner with families and the community to ensure that every child has the opportunity to reach their full potential.
-If you or someone you know needs help, please don’t hesitate to contact our outpatient behavioral health department or visit our website at https://www.primary-health.net/services/behavioral-health/.
+At Primary Health Network, we’re here to partner with families and the community to ensure that every child can reach their full potential.
+If you or someone you know needs help, please don’t hesitate to contact our Primary Health Network at 1.866.276.7018 or visit our Behavioral Health website.
 Together, we can make a difference in the lives of children and build a healthier future for our community.

 Category Health, Lifestyle, PHN News, Prevention